mafintosh/subgraph/README.md

 #### `var rs = sg.createReadStream(key)`

-Create a read stream from a link.
+Create a read stream from a key.
 Will read out values in reverse order of writes to the append stream.

 #### `var ws = sg.createWriteStream(key)`

-Create a write stream from a link.
-Will verify that the values written matches the link when hashed.
+Create a write stream from a key.
+Will verify that the values written matches the key when hashed.

 #### `sg.add(link, value, [cb])`